-- 5.9.1 The Board has established Board Committees to assist the Board in exercising its roles and responsibilities.
-The Board delegates certain governance responsibilities to the Board Committees, which operate within clearly defined terms of references ("TOR") primarily to assist the Board in the execution of its duties and responsibilities. - 5.9.2 Each Board Committee has its own specific TOR as approved by the Board.
+5.9.1 The Board has established Board Committees to assist the Board in exercising its roles and responsibilities.
+The Board delegates certain governance responsibilities to the Board Committees, which operate within clearly defined terms of references ("TOR") primarily to assist the Board in the execution of its duties and responsibilities.

+- 5.9.2 Each Committee has its own specific TOR as approved by the Board.
 The powers and authority delegated to these Board Committees are also set out in the TOR of each of the Board Committees.
 As part of the Board Charter, the TOR of the Board Committees shall be reviewed at least every two (2) years consistent with the review of the Board Charter.
-The duly reviewed Board Charter shall be recommended by the NRC to the Board for approval. - 5.9.3 As living documents, the TOR of the Board Committees shall be revised as and when required.
-In the event the TOR is revised after the Board Charter had been reviewed and approved by the Board, the said revised TOR will be replaced in the approved Board Charter and shall remain in the Board Charter until the next review exercise. - 5.9.4 The Board may also establish and delegate specific functions to ad hoc committees as and when required. - 5.9.5 The TOR of the Board Committees are as per APPENDIX 1. - 5.9.6 The TOR of the Shariah Committee is captured in the Shariah Committee Charter.
+The duly reviewed Board Charter shall be amended accordingly after approval by the Board. - 5.9.3 As a living document, the TOR of the Board Committees shall be revised as and when required.
+In the event the TOR is revised after the Board Charter had been reviewed and approved by the Board, the said revised TOR will be replaced in the approved Board Charter and shall remain in the Board Charter until the next review exercise. - 5.9.4 The Board may also establish and delegate specific functions to ad hoc committees as and when required. - 5.9.5 The TOR of the Board Committees are as per APPENDIX 1. - 5.9.6 The TOR of the Shariah Adviser is captured in the Shariah Adviser Charter.

-5.10 APPOINTMENT AND RE-APPOINTMENT, RE-ELECTION, TENURE OF OFFICE, RESIGNATION, VACANCY OF OFFICE AND REMOVAL OF THE BOARD
+5.10 APPOINTMENT AND RE-APPOINTMENT, RE-ELECTION, TENURE OF OFFICE, RESIGNATION, VACANCY OF OFFICE AND REMOVAL